dell/csi-powerflex/dell-csi-helm-installer/README.md

   --node-verify-user[=]<username>          Username to SSH to worker nodes as, used to validate node requirements.
 Default is root
   --skip-verify                            Skip the kubernetes configuration verification to use the CSI driver, default will run verification
-  --skip-verify-node                       Skip worker node verification checks --snapshot-crd                           Install snapshot CRDs.
-Default will not install Snapshot classes.
+  --skip-verify-node                       Skip worker node verification checks -h                                       Help
-  -h                                       Help
 ```